 IMPACT Printmaking Journal welcomes original submissions:

-PLEASE NOTE: The journal considers submissions which have NOT been previously published on another platform, or which have a maximum of 30% overlap.
+PLEASE NOTE: The journal considers submissions which have NOT been previously published on another platform, or which have a maximum of 30% overlap of written content.

 Articles (3000 – 5000 words, 4 – 10 images)